jspreadsheet/pro/readme.md

 <img src='https://jspreadsheet.com/templates/v8/img/the-spreadsheet.png' align="right" width="40%">

 Jspreadsheet, a lightweight Vanilla JavaScript data grid plugin, can help you create exceptional web-based interactive tables and spreadsheets.
-Compatible with most widely-used spreadsheet software, such as Excel or Google Spreadsheet, it offers users an unrivalled Excel-like user experience.
-It also works well with prominent modern frameworks and flexibly utilizes a large collection of events, extensions and configurations to meet different application requirements.
-Impress your clients with a better user experience and a great dynamic interactive data management tool.
+Compatible with the most widely-used spreadsheet software, such as Excel or Google Spreadsheet, it offers users an unrivaled Excel-like user experience.
+It also works well with prominent modern frameworks and flexibly utilizes a large collection of events, extensions, and configurations to meet different application requirements.
+Impress your clients with a better user experience and dynamic interactive data management tool.

-Impress your clients with a better user experience and a great dynamic interactive data grid management tool.
+Impress your users with a better user experience and dynamic interactive data grid management tool.

 *   Make rich and user-friendly web interfaces and applications
 *   Handle complicated data inputs with ease and convenience
 *   Common shortcuts to move data from/to any other spreadsheet software
-*   Improve software user experience
+*   Improve the software user experience
 *   Create rich CRUDS and beautiful UI
 *   Highly flexible and customizable
 *   Lightweight and simple to use